Rajpratik71/Mininet-wiki/MininetWalkthrough.md

 <verbatim>
 sudo mn</verbatim>

-The default topology is minimal, which includes one !OpenFlow kernel switch connected to two hosts, plus the !OpenFlow reference controller.
+The default topology is minimal, which includes one OpenFlow kernel switch connected to two hosts, plus the !OpenFlow reference controller.
 Other ones are available; see the --topo section in the output of 'mn -h'.

 All four entities (2 host processes, 1 switch process, 1 reference controller) are now running in the VM.
 The controller can be outside the VM, and instructions for that are at the bottom.